biodiversitycellatlas/bca_preprocessing/README.md

 ```
 In order to run the pipeline, you must have [Conda](https://anaconda.org/) installed.

-When working with OAK-seq or 10x Genomics data, the CellRanger whitelist must be uncompressed:
+When working with OAK-seq or 10x Genomics data, the CellRanger whitelist must be decompressed:
 ```
 gunzip /seq_techniques/oak_seq/barcodes_R2.txt.gz
 ```